Why Do Stars Turn Red? II. Steady-State Envelope Solutions

-In summary, the stellar temperature profile is highly sensitive to surface opacity, particularly in the low-temperature regime where H$^{-}$ dominates.
-The flattening of $dT/dm$, driven by changes in opacity, is the key mechanism behind the structural transition to the distinct RG/RSG phase.
-In this context, the RSG solution emerges as a limiting radius established by the low-opacity conditions near the surface.
-By contrast, in polytropic models where we only consider the electron scattering opacity, this limiting radius does not appear, and the distinct RSG phase does not present.
+In summary, the temperature profile of the stellar envelope is highly sensitive to its opacity, particularly in the low-temperature regime of $T < 10{,}000$ K where H$^{-}$ opacity dominates.
+The opacity-driven flattening of $|dT/dm|$ is the key mechanism underlying the structural transition to the RG/RSG phase.
+In this framework, the RSG solution is determined by the low opacity of H$^{-}$ near the surface, which does not exist when a constant electron-scattering opacity is adopted.

-This limit of envelope expansion corresponds to the classical Hayashi limit or Hayashi line \citep{Hayashi1961}, which is a nearly vertical line in the HR diagram that corresponds to the solutions of fully convective stars in hydrostatic equilibrium.
-The region to the right of this line is a forbidden zone in the HR diagram, where no hydrostatic solution exists with the MLT treatment.
-For our steady-state solutions, each model has a given stellar luminosity, so the effective temperature and radius at the Hayashi line are determined.
-Once the stellar envelope becomes fully convective after the structural transition, it reaches the configuration corresponding to the Hayashi limit.
-Therefore, the star cannot expand beyond this point.
-Across models with different $L_0$, their limiting effective temperatures converge at $\sim 4,000\,{\rm K}$ (Figure~\ref{fig:25Msun_MLT} and \ref{fig:5Msun_MLT}), consistent with the Hayashi line being nearly vertical in the HR diagram, i.e., stars with a wide range of luminosities attain similar effective temperatures.
+This maximum radius of envelope expansion corresponds to the classical Hayashi limit, or Hayashi line \citep{Hayashi1961}, a nearly vertical locus in the HR diagram along which stars attain similar effective temperatures over a wide range of luminosities.
+It represents hydrostatic solutions for fully convective stellar envelopes, while the region to the right of this line in Hertzsprung-Russell (HR) diagram is forbidden, as no hydrostatic solutions exist within the framework of MLT.
+As demonstrated by our results, once the envelope becomes fully convective following the structural transition, the stellar structure settles onto this limiting configuration, beyond which further radial expansion is not possible.
+Accordingly, our models with different values of $L_0$ converge to a limiting effective temperature of $\sim 4,000\,{\rm K}$ (Fig.~\ref{fig:25Msun_MLT} and \ref{fig:5Msun_MLT}), consistent with the near-vertical nature of the Hayashi line.

-The Hayashi limit can be derived from the intersection between radiative atmospheric models and the adiabatic $P$–$T$ stratification of a fully convective stellar interior, and it is highly sensitive to the opacity profile in the envelope \citep{Hayashi1961,Kippenhahn2013}.
-In our steady-state models, artificial modifications to the opacity significantly affect the limiting radius of the convective envelope, which can be interpreted as a shift of the Hayashi line.
-This dependence of the limiting radius on opacity aligns with the classical interpretation of the Hayashi limit.
+The Hayashi limit arises from the intersection of radiative atmospheric solutions with the adiabatic $P$–$T$ stratification of a fully convective stellar interior, and is therefore highly sensitive to the envelope opacity \citep{Hayashi1961,Kippenhahn2013}.
+In our steady-state models, artificial modifications to the opacity produce substantial changes in the maximum radius of the convective envelope, which can be interpreted as shifts of the Hayashi line.
+This strong dependence of the maximum radius on opacity is consistent with the classical picture of the Hayashi limit.